adamwoodcock98/CV/README.md

 Jump straight to my [profile](https://github.com/adamwoodcock98) to see all other repos, or for a detailed archive of my learning progression on a week-by-week basis, please take a look at my [Makers portfolio](https://github.com/adamwoodcock98/MakersPortfolio).

 ## Soft Skills

-#### Intuition
-I've always found pride in my natural sense of intuition.
-This skill grants me the ability to learn new concepts rapidly and adapt to change with very little friction.
-For example, during my time at Addison Lee, I was promoted straight into a management role seven months after joining, making me the fastest promotion of that scale in the company.
-Subsequent feedback from several interviews attributed my success to my willingness and ease when stepping outside of my role.

 #### Communication
 The EQ curriculum at Makers trained us extensively on [giving and receiving good feedback](https://medium.com/@adam.woodcock98/receiving-feedback-is-a-gift-999628b6b14c).
 As a coach, [empathetic](https://github.com/adamwoodcock98/MakersPortfolio/blob/main/Evidence/Empathy%20Workshop%20-%209th%20March%202022.md), active listening was paramount to the success of my trainees and, consequently, my team.
 I trained on leadership and communication styles, body language, and more in my time there.
 My written work is practical and adaptive, whether it's for [informal notes](https://github.com/adamwoodcock98/MakersPortfolio/blob/main/Evidence/Model-View-Controller%20(MVC).md), [technical walkthroughs](https://github.com/adamwoodcock98/MakersPortfolio/blob/main/Evidence/debugging-walkthrough.md), direct [reflections of personal challenges](https://medium.com/@adam.woodcock98/time-for-reflection-and-introspection-makers-day-27-2f2da0370486), or company-wide comms at Addison Lee.